Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Abstract

 \section{Abstract}

-We present the measurements of elliptic flow ($v_2$) of non-photonic electrons (\HFE) by the STAR experiment using 2- and 4-particle correlations, $\vn{2}$ and $\vn{4}$, and the event plane method in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200 GeV, and $\vn{2}$ at 62.4 and 39 GeV. $\vn{2}$ and $\vn{4}$ are non-zero at low and intermediate transverse momentum ($\pt$) at 200 GeV, and $\vn{2}$ is consistent with zero at low $\pt$ at other energies .
-For Au+Au collisions at $\pt < 1 \ \gevc$, there is a statistically significant difference between $\vn{2}$ at 200 GeV and $\vn{2}$ at the two lower beam energies.
+We present measurements of elliptic flow ($v_2$) of electrons from the decays of heavy-flavor hadrons (\HFE) by the STAR experiment.
+For Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200 GeV we report $v_2$, for transverse momentum ($\pt$) between 0.2 and 7~\gevc, using three methods: the event plane method ($\vn{EP}$), two-particle correlations ($\vn{2}$), and four-particle correlations ($\vn{4}$).
+For Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 62.4 and 39 GeV we report $\vn{2}$ for $\pt< 2 \, \gevc$. $\vn{2}$ and $\vn{4}$ are non-zero at low and intermediate $\pt$ at 200 GeV, and $\vn{2}$ is consistent with zero at low $\pt$ at other energies.The $\vn{2}$ at the two lower beam energies is systematically lower than at $\sqrt{s_{\rm NN}} = $ 200 GeV for $\pt < 1 \ \gevc$.
+This difference may suggest that charm quarks interact less strongly with the surrounding nuclear matter at those two lower energies compared to \sNN{200}~GeV.